Congressional District # 05

 The chief exposure pathways at the site included direct contact with the landfill waste mass, ingestion of contaminated groundwater, ingestion and direct contact with contaminated soil, and the inhalation of contaminated airborne dust.
 Each of these potential exposure pathways can cause carcinogenic (cancer-causing) or noncarcinogenic health effects to human receptors.

-In June 1986, about 20 potentially responsible parties (PRPs) entered into a legal agreement [Administrative Order on Consent (AOC)] with EPA and the Wisconsin Department of Natural Resources (WDNR) for the purpose of performing a remedial investigation and feasibility study (RI/FS) at the MDSL site.
+In June 1986, about 20 PRPs entered into a legal agreement [Administrative Order on Consent (AOC)] with EPA and the Wisconsin Department of Natural Resources (WDNR) for the purpose of performing a remedial investigation and feasibility study (RI/FS) at the MDSL site.
 The goal of the RI/FS was to determine the nature and extent of contamination, evaluate actual or potential health risks associated with exposure to site contaminants, and to evaluate potential remedial alternatives for cleaning up the site.

-The fact that the MDSL site is situated in a wetland near the Fox River complicated the cleanup plan.
-The sensitive wetland environment required a stable water balance, yet containing the plume and restoring the groundwater quality required some extraction of groundwater.
+Tthe MDSL site is situated in a wetland near the Fox River, which complicated the cleanup plan.
+The sensitive wetland environment required a stable water balance, yet containing the groundwater contaminant plume and restoring the groundwater quality required some extraction of groundwater.
 EPA organized the work into two operable units (OUs), the first being a source control OU (OU 1) to contain the waste mass.
 OU 1 prescribed the installation of a landfill gas control system, construction of a suitable landfill cap, and the construction of a groundwater extraction and treatment system to capture contaminated groundwater beneath the site.
 A second OU (OU 2) was deemed necessary to restore the groundwater to federal and state standards.
 The remedy for OU 2 was anticipated to define the groundwater cleanup goals and the restoration time frame.
 In January 1992, 33 companies entered into a consent decree (CD) with EPA and WDNR to perform the remedial design and remedial action (RD/RA) at the site.